Bafuze Yabo

-Bafuze Sicelo Yabo is a South African politician who has been a member of the National Assembly of South Africa since 2019.
+Bafuze Sicelo Yabo is a South African politician who served as a member of the National Assembly of South Africa from 2019 until 2024.
 Yabo is a member of the African National Congress.

 Political career

 Yabo serves as the regional spokesperson of the African National Congress in Tshwane.

 National Assembly of South Africa

 Yabo was elected as an ANC Member of Parliament in the National Assembly in 2019.
 He was one of eight officials from the Regional Tshwane ANC structure, who were elected to parliament in the election.

-He is currently a member of the Portfolio Committee on Basic Education and the Portfolio Committee on Higher Education, Science and Technology.
+He was a member of the Portfolio Committee on Basic Education and the Portfolio Committee on Higher Education, Science and Technology.

+Yabo did not stand for reelection in 2024.